jmtroth0/Genealogy/docs/plan.md

 quantity of these --> Could end up being set # saved in server.

 ### Bonus Features (TBD)
-- [ ] Create own family tree engine using google visualization, dracula, or equivalent
+- [ ] Create own family tree engine using Google Visualization, Dracula, or equivalent
+- [ ] Tag Family Members in Family Stories and Photos